Some of the clinics and services include

 Please click here to view the statement from the Wiltshire Clinical Commisioning Group regarding referrals.

 All patients who are smokers are encouraged to stop smoking.
 The practice nurses are trained to support patients who wish to stop.
-Please make a 20 minute appointment via reception.
+Please request an appointment via askmyGP.

 We have a high number of patients not attending these appointments, which means those patients who want to stop smoking are finding it difficult to book an early appointment.
 We would be grateful if you could help us by cancelling any appointment you cannot make.